 Step 3: Check the CCELL markings & rubber ring underneath

 The CC-what?
-No worries about what it all means, what you should be concerned with is if the letters are large and distorted/wonky looking with a yellow tint.
+No worries about what it all means, what you should be concerned with is if the letters are large and distorted/wonky looking.
 You’ll find these markings if you turn the cart over and look where you screw it into the battery.
 The real CCELL engravings are smaller with a white tint.

 Also, the white ring you see on the fake product is a dead giveaway, since the real ones have a transparent rubber ring like you see on the left cartridge.

 Step 4: Look for the strain info and make sure everything is spelled correctly